DenisM03/PowerBI_Project---HR_Analytics_Dashboard/README.md

 A clear dashboard was build representing the all requirements that initially noted.Line graph and tables representing the trends in the Present % by Date,WFH% and SL%.

 4.__Finding Insights__
-Data was analysed by using all the metrices and graphs the insights were found that will help the HR to take decisions.
+Data was analysed by using all the metrics and graphs the insights were found that will help the HR to take decisions.

 ![Screenshot 2024-05-08 190752](https://github.com/DenisM03/PowerBI_Project---HR_Analytics_Dashboard/assets/163861750/25ef25fc-87d5-42d8-8744-0360e2be3486)